avaframe/AvaFrame/docs/moduleCom1DFAOrig.rst

 * digital elevation model as .asc file
   -> use `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
-* release area scenario as shapefile (in Inputs/REL); multiple are possible -> the release area name should not contain an underscore, if so '_AF' is added
+* release area scenario as shapefile (in Inputs/REL); multiple are possible -> the shapefile name should not contain an underscore, if so '_AF' is added

 and the following files are optional: